aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 **Aluminum Panel Production:**

 The body panels begin as recycled aluminum ingots sourced from post-consumer aluminum scrap, primarily from recycled beverage cans and end-of-life vehicles.
-This recycled aluminum requires only 5 percent of the energy needed to produce primary aluminum from bauxite ore, representing the single most impactful sustainability decision in the material selection process.
+This recycled aluminum requires only 5 percent of the energy needed to produce primary aluminum from bauxite ore, representing the single most effectful sustainability decision in the material selection process.

 The aluminum melting and casting process occurs in electric furnaces powered by renewable energy sources within the manufacturing facility's integrated micro-grid.
 The molten aluminum is cast into rolling ingots, which then pass through multi-stage rolling mills that progressively reduce thickness while increasing surface area, ultimately producing aluminum sheet meeting the precise thickness specifications for various body panels.